inossidabile/sprockets-preload/README.md

     $ -> Front.start()
     ```

-3. Delay initialization to the moment when detouched assets are loaded:
+3. Delay initialization to the moment when detached assets are loaded:

     ```javascript
     //= include helpers